mattermost/mattermost-plugin-demo/server/README.md

 ### UserHasBeenCreated

-This demo implementation logs a message to demo channel when a new user is created.
+This demo implementation logs a message to demo channel whenever a new user is created.

 ## [file\_hooks.go](file_hooks.go)

 ### FileWillBeUploaded

-This demo implementation logs a message to demo channel when a file is uploaded.
+This demo implementation logs a message to demo channel whenever a file is uploaded.

 ## Plugin Settings